 The plots and sub-plots in these stories aren’t complicated they’re rich, which makes them progress easily, like an enjoyable car journey across a beautiful part of the world.

 Snyder's involvement of extra talent, such as James Tynion IV and Jason Fabok was a great decision.
-Tynion IV wrote the impressive Detective Comics Rebirth which, I strongly recommend Fabok, provided the artwork for the Batman/Flash: The Button, an essential crossover story, which connects to Watchmen
+Tynion IV wrote the impressive Detective Comics Rebirth which, I strongly recommend Fabok, provided the artwork for the Batman/Flash: The Button, an essential crossover story, which connects to Watchmen!

 However, there are always negatives to everything.
 One negative with this set is 'Bloom'.
 Bruce Wayne is not at his usual capacity in this book.
 I personally take my comic book fiction with a touch of forgiveness and a slice of imagination; it helps with digestion.